Incidentally, this is the 100th episode of Voyager.

 - Sci-Fi Writers Have No Sense of Scale: Future!Chakotay says that Voyager hit the ice at full impulse, which is one-quarter lightspeed.
 At that speed, Voyager should've been vaporized and left a very large impact crater.

 - San Dimas Time: Subverted.
 Most of the episode, Future!Harry acts as if this is in effect.
-It takes the doctor to remind him that The past isnt going anywhere
+It takes the Doctor to remind him that The past isnt going anywhere, and even then there's still a metaphorical "race against time" as they're under attack and facing a warp core breach in the future and Harry doesn't know what to send to save the ship.

 - Screw the Rules, I'm Doing What's Right!: The Temporal Prime Directive precludes Harry and Chakotay from trying to save the Voyager in the past, not that it'll stop them from damning fate.